mprice-czi/eval_annotate_scale/data/README.md

 ### Critical CSV Structure Details

 The CLEAR.csv file has a **non-standard CSV structure** that requires careful handling:

+**Important**: The CSV file contains 4,726 total rows, but 2 rows at the end are empty/invalid, resulting in 4,724 valid records with complete data.

 #### Header Structure (Line 1)
 The CSV header is contained in a single line with column names containing embedded newlines within quoted fields.
 The complete header must be processed as a unit to correctly identify the 40 data columns.